La Jolla Village, San Diego

-La Jolla Village is a mixed residential/business neighborhood in the coastal San Diego community of La Jolla.
+La Jolla Village is a mixed residential/business neighborhood in the community of La Jolla in San Diego, California.
 La Jolla Village Square and The Shops at La Jolla Village are in the center of the neighborhood and contain a variety of stores, restaurants, apartments, a post office and two movie theaters.

 Geography

-La Jolla Village is bordered by I-5 and University City to the east; Gilman Drive and La Jolla Heights to the west and south and La Jolla Village Drive, UCSD and Torrey Pines to the north.
+La Jolla Village is bordered by I-5 and University City to the east; Gilman Drive and La Jolla Heights to the west and south and La Jolla Village Drive, UC San Diego, and Torrey Pines to the north.

 Demographics

 As of the Census of 2010, there were 5,783 people living in 3,283 households in La Jolla Village.
 The population density was 9,064 people per square mile.
 The racial makeup of La Jolla Village was 69.03% White, 22.10% Asian, 1.68% African American, 0.07% American Indian and Alaska Native, 0.03% Native Hawaiian and Pacific Islander, 2.80% from other races and 4.29% from two or more races.
 Hispanic or Latino of any race were 9.99%.